Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Facility and Office Requirements

-Dubai South Business Hub Free Zone offers flexible workspace solutions suited to trading licence holders.
+Dubai South Business Hub Free Zone offers flexible workspace solutions suited to trading license holders.
 Flexi-desk and virtual office options are available, significantly reducing overhead costs for businesses that do not require a dedicated physical office.
-For businesses holding physical inventory, warehouse or storage space can be added to the licence package, providing a practical solution for importers managing stock.
+For businesses holding physical inventory, warehouse or storage space can be added to the license package, providing a practical solution for importers managing stock.
 There is no mandatory requirement for a physical retail space within the free zone for a trading activity, making this an accessible and cost-efficient setup for new entrants.

 Licensing, Compliance, and Regulatory Considerations